Copyright and intellectual property policy

-Secure documents for teachers and examiners are stored on our secure extranet, e-AQA.
-Secure documents may be used within registered schools and colleges on their intranet or virtual learning environment (VLE) only.
+Secure documents for teachers and examiners are stored on e-AQA.
+Secure documents may be used within registered schools and colleges only on their intranet or virtual learning environment (VLE).

 You must not reproduce – or discuss – any non-exam assessment (NEA) tasks or preliminary materials that relate to future exams on any public website or any type of social media platform.
 Doing so may lead to a malpractice investigation.

-Read our copyright policy document for centres for more information.
+Read our copyright policy for centres for more information.

 Past question papers